-The Business 1 Zone covers the Rangiora, Kaiapoi, Oxford, Woodend, Pegasus and Ravenswood town centres and defines these as the key activity centres for business, social, community, cultural and administration activity for those towns.
+The Business 1 Zone covers the Rangiora, Kaiapoi, Oxford, Woodend, Pegasus, and Ravenswood town centres and Ravenswood and; with Rangiora, Kaiapoi, and Ravenswood definesd as the key activity centres for business, social, community, cultural and administration activity for those towns.
 The Policy requires that they remain the dominant location and focal point for these activities.
-The Business 1 Zone also covers the smaller town centres of Oxford, Woodend and Pegasus.